 - Intramuscular stimulation or acupuncture, once or twice a month.

-The best homeopathic option is to consult a classical homeopathic vet who will prescribe constitutional remedies that fit your dog’s whole symptom picture.
+The best path is to consult a classical homeopathic vet.
+She will prescribe constitutional remedies that fit your dog’s whole symptom picture.

-But Dr Dobias has found one remedy that’s especially helpful in addressing his patients’ muscle fatigue in the lumbar region.
+One remedy is especially helpful in addressing muscle fatigue … especially in the lumbar region.

 That remedy is Phosphoric acid, in a 200C potency.
 Give your dog one dose and then repeat it in two weeks.
-This remedy has a strong affinity for spastic muscles and reduces the tendency to diarrhea.
+This remedy has a strong affinity for spastic muscles so it reduces the tendency for diarrhea.

-Always think about going back to nature when choosing food.
+Always think about going back to nature when choosing your dog’s diet.
 What would a wild dog eat?